-Christine Ross is Professor and James McGill Chair in Contemporary Art History in the Department of Art History and Communication Studies at McGill University.
-She has just taken up the Directorship of Media@McGill, a hub of interdisciplinary research, scholarship and outreach in issues related to media, technology and culture, for a five-year mandate (2012-2017).
-Her main field of research is contemporary media arts, in particular: the relationship between media, aesthetics and subjectivity; visuality; spectatorship and interactivity studies; augmented reality; and reconfigurations of time and temporality in recent media arts.
-She is currently working on the conjunction of contextual, phenomenological and cognitive/neuroscientific studies of perception in the study of contemporary spatial arts.
-She is the author of The Past is the Present; It’s the Future too: The Temporal Turn in Contemporary Art Continuum, 2012); The Aesthetics of Disengagement: Contemporary Art and Depression (University of Minnesota Press, 2006); and Images de surface: l'art vidéo reconsidéré (Artextes, 1996).
-She has recently co-edited (with Olivier Asselin and Johanne Lamoureux) Precarious Visualities: New Perspectives on Identification in Contemporary Art and Visual Culture (McGill-Queen's University Press, 2008).
+Christine Ross is Professor and James McGill Chair in Contemporary Art History in the Department of Art History and Communication Studies at McGill University, as well as Director of Media@McGill — a hub of interdisciplinary research, scholarship, and public outreach on issues in media, technology and culture.
+Her research interests include contemporary media arts; vision and visuality; mutations of spectatorship in contemporary art; participatory media and art; artistic redefinitions of the public sphere; and reconfigurations of time and temporality in recent media art practices.
+Her books include: The Past is the Present; It’s the Future too: The Temporal Turn in Contemporary Art (Continuum, 2012); The Aesthetics of Disengagement: Contemporary Art and Depression (University of Minnesota Press, 2006); and Images de surface: l’art vidéo reconsidéré (Artextes, 1996).
+She has coedited (with Tamar Tembeck and Theodora Tsentas) Conflict[ed] Reporting: War and Photojournalism in the Digital Age [special issue of Photography & Culture, 8 (2), August 2015]; and (with Olivier Asselin and Johanne Lamoureux) Precarious Visualities: New Perspectives on Identification in Contemporary Art and Visual Culture (McGill-Queen’s University Press, 2008).
+She is currently coediting (with Darin Barney, Gabriella Coleman, Jonathan Sterne and Tamar Tembeck) The Participatory Condition for University of Minnesota Press (forthcoming, 2015).

 Department of Art History & Communication Studies